svecosystem/svecodocs/content/guide/configuration.md

 ## Navigation

 Navigation for the various components (navbar, sidebar, etc.) is defined in a single file, `src/lib/config/navigation.ts`.
 The `main` navigation items are rendered in the top navigation bar, while the `sidebar` navigation items are rendered in the sidebar.
-The `sidebar` navigation only supports 2 levels of navigation out of the box.

 Here's an example of what the `navigation.ts` file looks like: